-Thanks to Celestis, a company that specializes in booking “memorial spaceflights,” and an agreement with private rocket company SpaceX, the remains of several people who have passed away have been launched into the great beyond (for a couple of hours, at least).
+Thanks to Celestis, a company that specializes in booking “memorial spaceflights,” and an agreement with private rocket company SpaceX, the remains of several people who have died have been launched into the great beyond (for a couple of hours, at least).
 Star Trek creator Gene Roddenberry's remains were on the inaugural Celestis flight in 1997; his remains took flight again in 2012 with the remains of actor James Doohan, who played Scotty.
 Astronaut Gordon Cooper’s ashes were also on that flight.

 Lots of strange things have been brought to space in the name of science—including salmonella.
 Two shuttle flights to the International Space Station (ISS) contained samples of salmonella to determine how the bacteria would react to low gravity, and the findings were kind of scary.
 When the salmonella returned to Earth after being in orbit for 12 days on the space shuttle Atlantis, the bacteria became even more virulent.
 In the first study to examine the effect of space flight on the virulence of a pathogen, the bacteria that had taken a space trip was three times as likely to kill the lab mice as the salmonella that was kept on Earth in as close to similar conditions as possible.

 Tardigrades, a.k.a. water bears, became the first animals to survive exposure in outer space.
-The eight-legged creatures typically spend their days on a moist piece of moss or enjoy feasting on bacteria or plant life at the bottom of a lake, but they survived being frozen at -328 degrees Fahrenheit or heated to more than 300 degrees on their trip to space.
-The water bears, which typically don’t grow more than one millimeter in length, were dehydrated and exposed in space for 10 days by a group of European researchers.
+The eight-legged creatures typically spend their days on a moist piece of moss or enjoy feasting on bacteria or plant life at the bottom of a lake, but they survived being frozen at -328°F or heated to more than 300 degrees on their trip to space.
+The water bears, which typically don’t grow more than 1 millimeter in length, were dehydrated and exposed in space for 10 days by a group of European researchers.
 Back on Earth and rehydrated, 68 percent of the tardigrades that were shielded from the radiation survived.
 A handful with no radiation protection not only came back to life, but later produced viable offspring.
-Excitedly, an “amateur tardigrade enthusiast” theorized that the water bears must be extraterrestrial in origin if they can handle such conditions, but that claim has boringly been denied by the Swedish and German scientists, who made up for it by naming their experiment "Tardigrades in space," or TARDIS.
+Excitedly, an “amateur tardigrade enthusiast” theorized the water bears must be extraterrestrial in origin if they can handle such conditions, but that claim has boringly been denied by the Swedish and German scientists, who made up for it by naming their experiment "Tardigrades in space," or TARDIS.

-Pizza Hut wasn’t satisfied with simply being the first company to advertise on a rocket in the year 2000, so one year later they paid the Russian space agency about $1 million to become the first company to deliver a pizza to someone in space.
+Pizza Hut wasn’t satisfied with simply being the first company to advertise on a rocket in the year 2000, so one year later it paid the Russian space agency about $1 million to become the first company to deliver a pizza to someone in space.
 The pizza delivered to cosmonaut Yuri Usachov included a crispy crust, pizza sauce, cheese, and salami (because pepperoni grows moldy over a certain period of time).
 Extra salt and spices were also added to compensate for the deadening of taste buds from space travel, and it was delivered in a vacuum seal.
 Usachov gave the pizza a thumbs up.

 Astronaut John Young smuggled a corned beef sandwich on board the Gemini 3 in 1965.
 The following exchange was recorded: